 Turn a basic cover letter into a knockout document by following these 10 steps.

-#1: Define the purpose of the letter.
+#1: Define the purpose of the cover letter.

 While the majority of cover letters are written in response to an advertised job, there are other reasons for writing a cover letter.
 Other types of cover letters include: networking, recruiter, direct mail, and pain.

-#2: Address it to a real person.
+#2: Address your cover letter to a real person.